 A person shall not fish for or land and a dealer shall not accept any winter flounder taken by the gear types listed below in New Jersey waters during the closed season for that gear type.
+No person shall have in possession, and no dealer shall accept from any person, more than the daily possession limit of 38 winter flounder.

-Gear Closed Season

-Fyke Net February 20 - October 31 (See fyke net section for seasons for taking of other species.)
+Gear Closed Season Fyke Net February 20 - October 31 (See fyke net section for seasons for taking of other species.)
 All Other Commercial Gear June 1 - November 30